perXautomatik/git-toolbelt/Readme.md

 associated to it.
 Scriptable equivalent of `git repo`.

-### git repo
+### git root / git repo

+`git root` prints the root location of the working tree.

+    $ cd /path/to/worktree
+    $ cd some/dir/in/worktree
+    $ pwd
+    /path/to/worktree/some/project/dir
+    $ git root
+    /path/to/worktree

-Prints the location of the Git directory, typically `.git`, but could differ based on the setup.
+`git repo` prints the location of the Git directory, typically `.git`, but could differ based on your setup.
 Will return with a non-zero exit code if not in a repo.

     $ cd /path/to/my/worktree
     $ git repo